 - Any questions?
 Ask Jesus.

 While this utopian foolishness may at first seem to be appropriately focused on Christ Jesus and may seem to restore Christ to His rightful place of Headship over His body, this oversimplification makes many presumptions and assumptions while it simultaneously fails to safeguard against a number of pitfalls and dangers.
-Let us examine some of these aspects as they begin to exposed why the very notion of utopia draws at us in the first place.
+Let us examine some of these aspects as they begin to expose why the very notion of utopia draws at us in the first place.

 - Brevity.
 Ten words can hardly begin to encapsulate the whole counsel of God on any matter, let alone all of our individual and corporate life and conduct in Christ Jesus.
 God Himself chose to preserve twenty-seven writings of various lengths and He poured out His Spirit of truth upon mankind to lead men, that is, all those who would follow Him, into all truth. ( Jn.
 16:13; top ) So this naïve, ten-word formula fails miserably on this count alone.